Mykees/MkCommentBundle/README.md

 ## Presentation

 The Symfony2-CommentBundle bundle allows you to add a form that will allow you to comment on your content and then to retrieve these comments.
-All this very easily.

 ## Documentation